Toward a unified data-driven turbulence model through multi-objective learning: INTRODUCTION

+When application-specific accuracy is prioritized, the unified foundation model can be further adapted into a specialist model through additive fine-tuning, in which a compact correction module is trained while all foundation parameters remain fixed.
+This minimal-modification strategy reallocates model capacity toward targeted flow mechanisms while preserving the generalization and robustness inherited from the unified foundation model.

-Therefore, our framework delivers robust, generalizable predictions across diverse flow phenomena without the need for manual zoning or handcrafted blending, while scaling efficiently to multiple competing objectives.
-By combining neural network expressiveness, indirect data learning, physics-informed regularization, and gradient-based multi-objective optimization, this framework moves toward turbulence models that are accurate, generalized, and practical for large-scale engineering applications.
-The learned model in this study is more comprehensive than those presented in the literature so far~\cite{rumsey2022nasa, rumsey2022search, cherroud2025space, fang2023toward}.
-More importantly, the proposed methodology is scalable to a large number of flows and target quantities of interest up to 40 objectives~\cite{sener2018multi}, offering the potential of being extended to unify all the benchmark flow mechanics and to handle truly realistic industrial flows.
+In summary, the proposed framework integrates a flexible and physically consistent model representation with representative training-case selection and multi-objective ensemble learning.
+The framework targets generalization within the feature space spanned by the training flows, while regularization toward the baseline model ensures stable behavior outside this regime.
+As demonstrated in the results section, this integrated design enables robust and generalizable predictions across diverse flow phenomena without the need for manual zoning or handcrafted blending.
+Together, these elements advance turbulence modeling toward solutions that are both predictive and practical for large-scale engineering applications.
+More importantly, the methodology itself is scalable to a large number of flows and target quantities of interest---up to 40 objectives~\cite{sener2018multi}---offering a viable path toward unifying diverse benchmark flow mechanisms and enabling application to truly complex industrial configurations.